-First thing to note, it’s a long way, almost 600km.
+The first thing you’ll note is that it’s almost 600kms.
 Secondly, there are lots of sand dunes to climb before you reach the bar at Birdsville.
 Thirdly, it’s a race.
-You’re going to need endurance, power and speed, in that order.
+As Alan Keenleside says “you’re going to need endurance, power and speed, in that order”.